ShahzaibP/ShahzaibP.github.io/aboutme.md

 And this site is an outlet to showcase the strides I have made in doing so.

+You may click on the Projects tab on the top right to look at some of my work.

 Follow my GitHub [here](https://github.com/ShahzaibP).